EvangeliaBaou/Machine-Learning-Backorder-Prediction/README.md

 The data has 23 columns including 22 features and one target column.
-The dataset used can be found here: https://www.dropbox.com/h?preview=backorder+prediction.csv The code implemented in Python 3.6.9 and the following libraries are used: sklearn,numpy,pandas,imblearn,matplotlib
+The dataset used can be found here: https://www.dropbox.com/h?preview=backorder+prediction.csv The code implemented in Python 3.6.9 and the following libraries are used: sklearn,numpy,pandas,imblearn,matplotlib This repo contains a single Jupyter Notebook (Python)